Bette Davis: Roles and performances

 As she entered old age, Davis was acknowledged for her achievements.
 John Springer, who had arranged her speaking tours of the early 1970s, wrote that despite the accomplishments of many of her contemporaries, Davis was "the star of the thirties and into the forties", achieving notability for the variety of her characterizations and her ability to assert herself, even when her material was mediocre.
 Individual performances continued to receive praise; in 1987, Bill Collins analyzed The Letter (1940), and described her performance as "a brilliant, subtle achievement", and wrote: "Bette Davis makes Leslie Crosbie one of the most extraordinary females in movies."

 In a 2000 review for All About Eve (1950), Roger Ebert noted: "Davis was a character, an icon with a grand style; so, even her excesses are realistic."
 In 2006, Premiere magazine ranked her portrayal of Margo Channing in the film as fifth on their list of 100 Greatest Performances of All Time, commenting: "There is something deliciously audacious about her gleeful willingness to play such unattractive emotions as jealousy, bitterness, and neediness."
 While reviewing What Ever Happened to Baby Jane?
 (1962) in 2008, Ebert asserted that, "No one who has seen the film will ever forget her."

+Davis said in 1973 that her performance in The Catered Affair (1956) was the most under-appreciated but the most self-satisfying of her career.

 In 1977, Davis became the first woman to be honored with the AFI Life Achievement Award.
-In 1999, the American Film Institute published its list of the "AFI's 100 Years...100 Stars", which was the result of a film-industry poll to determine the "50 Greatest American Screen Legends" in order to raise public awareness and appreciation of classic film.
+In 1999, the American Film Institute published its list of the "AFI's 100 Years...100 Stars", which was the result of a film-industry poll to determine the "50 Greatest American Screen Legends" to raise public awareness and appreciation of classic film.
 Of the 25 actresses listed, Davis was ranked at number two, behind Katharine Hepburn.